-Of course, your womb is nature’s way of providing vital protection for your baby.
-But, it isn’t full-proof.
-If your stomach is impacted or if you have a sudden stop that jolts your body, the placenta could separate from the uterus.
+Of course, your womb is nature’s way of providing vital protection for your baby, but if your stomach is impacted or if you have a sudden stop that jolts your body, the placenta could separate from the uterus.
 This occurrence is called “placental abruption,” and it can lead to very serious complications in your pregnancy.
-It deprives the baby of vital nutrients, increasing the potential for growth and development problems.
-It may also lead to bleeding that is harmful to both you and your child.
 This condition happens most often in the third trimester, but it can actually occur any time after 20 weeks.

-Pregnant women and their children may also suffer from coup and contrecoup injuries.
-These will occur when the head strikes a stationary object.
+Pregnant women and their children may also suffer from coup and contrecoup injuries that occur when a person’s head strikes a stationary object.
 While this type of injury is far more likely to affect just the mother, the baby can suffer from this type of damage as well.
 Essentially, the child suffers from “shaken baby syndrome” before even being born.

-What should I do if I’m in a low-impact car accident while pregnant?
+What should you do if you’re in a low-impact car accident while pregnant?

 If you’ve been in any kind of car accident while pregnant, you should be examined by your doctor as soon as possible.
 Catching complications early will help you address them immediately, which can have a significant impact on you and your child.

 Keep in mind that getting an examination is a good idea no matter how far along you are in your pregnancy.
 A thorough exam should also take place even if you feel fine after a car accident.
 Even minor accidents such as parking lot accidents can lead to severe problems for pregnant women.

-If you have suffered birth complications after a car accident while pregnant, you need to learn more about your legal options.
+If you have suffered birth complications after a car accident while pregnant, you have legal options.
 You may be able to recover expenses related to additional medical care, lost time away from work, and more.
 Call the personal injury attorneys at John Foy & Associates at 404-400-4000 or fill out the form to the right to get your free consultation today.